Yorkshire Traction: History

 In December 2005, Yorkshire Traction was sold to the Stagecoach Group, with operations in South Yorkshire subsequently rebranded to Stagecoach Yorkshire.
+Stagecoach announced the closure of Yorkshire Traction's central depot and works at Upper Sheffield Road in Barnsley for redevelopment in 2006, with buses and engineering eventually moving to an existing depot on Wakefield Road during 2008, resulting in the loss of 47 jobs.

 In May 2008, Stagecoach sold its Huddersfield operations to independent operator Centrebus, with the part of the business remaining with Stagecoach retained as part of the Yorkshire subsidiary.